-The concentration risk for this sub-fund is 'High' because the investment policy is concentrated on the European real estate sector.
+The concentration risk for this sub-fund is 'Medium' because the investment policy is concentrated on shares of the industry of the alternative energy.

 Performance risk: The risk to return, including the fact that the risk may vary depending on the choices made by each undertaking for collective investment, as well as the existence or non-existence of, or restrictions upon, any third-party security.
 The risk depends in part on the market risk and on how active the management of the manager is.